 Granular fertilizer tends to operate in a slow-release fashion, taking up to a month or longer to deliver results but requiring less-frequent follow-up.
 It also poses far less of a health risk overall, so it’s generally a better option unless you’re not willing to wait a few weeks for your yard to green up.

-Amazon reviewers appreciate this organic granular fertilizer for its gentle, reliable nutrient delivery system.
-Completely plant-based, Safer Brand Lawn Restore II uses no bio-solids, making it free of the unpleasant odor associated with many organic fertilizers.
-Covering up to 5,000 square feet per 25-lb. bag, its 10-0-6 NPK formula is high in nitrogen and potassium with no phosphates present, making it a good pick for eco-conscious homeowners who want a lush, green lawn without the slightest environmental or health risks.
+This organic fertilizer stands out for its gentle, reliable nutrient delivery system.
+Completely plant-based, Ringer Lawn Restore uses no bio-solids, making it free of the unpleasant odor associated with many organic fertilizers.
+Covering up to 5,000 square feet per 25-pound bag, Lawn Restore’s 10-0-6 NPK formula is high in nitrogen and potassium, with no phosphates.
+That makes it a good pick for eco-conscious renters and homeowners who want a lush, green lawn.
 One application lasts around 10 weeks or longer.
-Available on Amazon.

-Popular with Lowe’s shoppers for its ease of use, friendly price point, and fast-acting ability to green up most grass fast, Scotts Liquid Turf Builder Lawn Food is a favorite option among those can’t wait for results.
-Safe for most grass types, the all-season fertilizer is high in nitrogen (with a 29-0-3 NPK ratio) and covers up to 2,000 square feet of lawn per bottle.
+A great choice for its ease of use, budget-friendly price point, and fast-acting ability to green up most grass fast, Scotts Liquid Turf Builder Lawn Food is a top choice among those can’t wait for results.
+Safe for use on most grass types, the all-season fertilizer is high in nitrogen (with a 29-0-3 NPK ratio) and covers up to 2,000 square feet of lawn per bottle.
 Great as a “shot in the arm” for a patchy, browning lawn that needs some quick rejuvenation, its effects can last for up to two months.
-Available at Lowe’s.